Day 1 – Bucharest, “Small Paris” of Eastern Europe

 Day 2 – Bucharest – Cozia Monastery – Sibiu (280 km)

 After breakfast at the hotel, departure for the beautiful Olt Valley and visit to the Cozia monastery, a magnificent fourteenth century Wallachian monument founded by the great prince and leader Mirco Il Vecchio and restored in the seventeenth century by a Cantacuzino.
 We will observe the extraordinary Armenian decorations that embellish the façade and the richly frescoed interiors.
-Lunch in a restaurant.
-Departure for the beautiful region of Transylvania.
+Next, departure for the beautiful region of Transylvania.

 The first stop will be in Sibiu, a beautiful medieval city where Romanians and Saxons have been living peacefully for centuries and where the various religious monuments (Catholics, Orthodox and Protestants) demonstrate this peaceful coexistence.
 Sibiu was named European Capital of Culture in 2007 and hosts an extraordinary theater festival every year.
 The city fascinates thanks to its three squares (Big Square, Small and Huet Square ) that transport tourists in a real medieval atmosphere.
 Its towers and its 15th century bastions, but also its beautiful museums and the famous “houses with the eyes” give the visitor lovely moments.
 Also in Sibiu you will see one of the largest gothic evangelical churches in Transylvania.